Would you like to learn how to prevent animal attacks while running? Then you’ve come to the right place.

 - Pay attention to where you’re placing your feet and hands, especially when running over a log or climbing over boulders.

-- If you see a snake on a trail or road, back away slowly and a large distance from the snake.
+- Suppose you see a snake on a trail or road; back away slowly and far from the snake.
 Stop and sprint in the other direction if you have to.
-If you confident enough to jump far, then take a big leap.
+If you are confident enough to jump far, take a big leap.

 - Do not goad the snake in any way.
-Again, this is not the time for selfies.
+But, again, this is not the time for selfies.

 Avoid Moose Attacks While Running

-This may surprise you, but moose are likely the most dangerous of all farmyard animals.
+This may surprise you, but moose are likely the most dangerous farmyard animals.

-They’re huge, have a bad temper, so for your own safety, stay away from them.
+They’re huge and have a bad temper, so stay away from them for your safety.